LaunchpadPhillyTech/photo_tagger/README.md

 - Load previous backups to restore your data
 - Delete old backups to save space

+### Debug Tools (very bottom)
+- Refresh thumbnails that are potentially broken
+- Clear all thumbnails to test auto refresh functionality
+- Diagnose issues when editing the program locally

 ## Development

 ### Project Structure